itsnayabsd/website/_posts/networking/2021-07-21-capture-wireless-packets-monitor-mode-linux.md

 ```bash
 sudo apt install wireshark
 ```
-When it prompts to select the installation for no-root users, select yes.
+When it prompts to select the installation for non-root users, select yes.
 You might need to run the following commands to make wireshark run properly.
 ```bash
 sudo usermod -a -G wireshark $USER
 sudo adduser $USER wireshark